 How do I enroll in research credits?

-- You need to fill out a Directed Study Course Authorization form from your mentors department and return it to that department (Contact your advisor for more information).
+- You need to fill out a Directed Study Course Authorization form from your mentors department and return it to that department.

 - There are many different Directed Study Authorization forms in different departments.
+We have some of these on our Resources page.
 Contact your advisor or mentor to figure out which form you need.

 - After your completed form is received, permission and instructions on how to enroll in research credits will be sent to you.
 Let us know if you have any questions about this process.